Ice-Sh/google_homepage/README.md

 # google_homepage
-This is the first project from theodinproject
+This is first project from theodinproject